d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 a, a.item(), float(a), int(a)
 ```

-## Framework Agnostic Library
+## The `d2l` Package

+Throughout the online version of this book,
-As we mentioned in :numref:`chapter_preface`, we will provide algorithm implementations
+we will provide implementations of multiple frameworks.
-in multiple framework through this book.
-In addition, we will make these implementations
-as consistent as possible to make it easy for you to learn another framework.
+However, different frameworks may be different in their API names or usage.
+To better reuse the same code block across multiple frameworks,
-Here we uniform a few methods in the `d2l` package so that we can call them in a
+we unify a few commonly-used functions in the `d2l` package.
-consistent way, for exmaple `d2l.numpy(a)` will convert tensor `a` into a NumPy
-ndarray.
 The comment `#@save` is a special mark where the following function,
 class, or statements are saved in the `d2l` package.
+For instance, later we can directly invoke
+`d2l.numpy(a)` to convert a tensor `a`,
+which can be defined in any supported framework,
+into a NumPy tensor.

 ```{.python .input}
 #@save